Receive messages

 .

-Note that receiver receive(msg: Slice)
+Note that the receiver receive(msg: Slice)

-acts as a fallback that catches all messages that did not match the previous receivers in the execution order list.
+acts as a fallback that catches all messages that did not match previous receivers in the execution order list.
+If there is no receiver to process a message type and the fallback receiver receive(msg: Slice)

 is not declared, the transaction will fail with exit code 130.